hertogp/stitch/README.md

   `name`
 - `cb.attributes.dir`, to override for a specific codeblock

+**exe**
-**exe** specifies whether a codeblock should actually run:
+specifies whether a codeblock should actually run:

 - `yes`, always run the codeblock (new or unchanged)
 - `no`, do not run the codeblock, rest of processing still happens
 - `maybe`, run the codeblock if something changed

-Stitch calculates a sha-hash using alle option values (sorted by key), excluding the `exe`’s value plus the codeblock contents and with all spaces removed.
+Stitch calculates a sha-hash using all option values (sorted by key), excluding the `exe`’s value plus the codeblock contents and with all spaces removed.
 That fingerprint is then used (`#sha`) in filenames and allows for unique names as well as old/new file detection.